bbauska/W3Cx-2of5/README.md

 currency symbols, math and arrows is to simply type them directly into the source code.

-You can do this directly in the code:   <p>This is © 2015.
-Breach will entail a fine of € 400</p>
+You can do this directly in the code:   &lt;p&gt; is © 2015.
+Breach will entail a fine of € 400&lt;/p&gt;

 <h4>HTML</h4>